 - Really low (live) replacement rate, always found abandoned or with deceased parent, no family structure at all.
 Most specialty families pass down technique/records but there's nothing here.
 So there's no real method to learning how to control their strange conditions.
 Actually nobody's really sure who's part of this family other than Freenet and suspected, scattered ancestors.

 About Life Fountains: Essentially immortal, constantly regenerating creatures who have long loitered in their mountain enclaves.
 They are powerful, mostly immutable, but generally slow and peaceful - barring a few extreme deviants who are quietly sent away.
-Internally and even among exiles, there is little conflict.
+Internally and even among exiles, there isn't real conflict.
 Needing little of health and safety standards, they tend to be overindulgent, looking irrationally calm and oblivious to danger, and frequently ignorant of social niceties that would be based on human safety and satisfaction.

 Normal Life Fountains are pretty lackadaisical, not much to worry about, just living as long as they want as slow as they want.
 But when an exception happens, their ordinarily life-giving power can get converted into something ugly.
 When it becomes a risk to their village, this exception will be exiled - either to just wander, or more recently to human cities.